 In Martha’s house, Jesus taught about the kingdom.
 Listening were local dignitaries, the disciples, and Mary – the only woman.
 This is the essence of this story.
 Mary, in the face of not only her sister’s but society’s objection and wrath, desired to become a disciple of Christ.

-I was surprised the person couldn’t adequately respond.
-I didn’t comment for a while, but eventually, I couldn’t keep it in.
 So I asked, “Can I comment?
 (1) Abortion is not godly or of God.
-(2) The Bible says owe no man anything but to love him and our nation owes $16 trillion and the debt is going up every minute.
+(2) The Bible says to owe no man anything but to love him, and our nation owes $16 trillion, and the debt is going up every minute.
 (3) I don’t care about a person’s sexual preference.
 If a man wants to live with a man or a woman with a woman, I don’t care.
-It’s perversion and causes a reprobate mind according to Romans chapter one, but that’s their call, but don’t make it a law and call it marriage.
+According to Romans chapter one, it’s a perversion and causes a reprobate mind, but that’s their call.
+However, don’t make it a law and call it marriage.
 They can’t join together and reproduce.
 (I went on.)”
 The conversation ended.

-Someone once said I needed to watch a specific sitcom so, “He will understand what’s out there.”
+Someone once said I needed to watch a specific sitcom so “He will understand what’s out there.”
 I don’t want to “understand what’s out there.”
 I don’t want society to force me to reason, and I could go on, but I think you get my point.
-Society tells us these issues are acceptable and we find ourselves reasoning with them.
+Society tells us these issues are acceptable, and we find ourselves reasoning with them.
 There is no reasoning with them when you sit at the feet of Jesus.
 Sitting at the feet of Jesus is usually the total opposite of reason and society.

 So, how do you handle it?
 What do you do?
 Are you busy, busy with what society says you should do, or will you face its wrath and sit at Jesus’ feet?